colonyos/pycolonies/README.md

 No attributes found
 ```

 The command below shows all waiting processes.
-Note that the process is just enqueued since we don't yet have an executor of the type *echo_executor*.
+Note that the process is just enqueued since we don't yet have an Executor of the type *echo_executor*.
 ```console
 colonies process psw
 INFO[0000] Starting a Colonies client                    Insecure=true ServerHost=localhost ServerPort=50080